onqtam/headjack/docs/why/QUOTES_TO_FIX_LATER_WITH_INTERNET.md

 isomorphic relationship between different levels of emergence/complexity? the principle of consequence capture is one such example that can be found on all levels

-Bobby Azarian twitter DM: just listened to your 3rd appearance on the active inference channel where you talk about the isomorphism of some of the patterns of different levels of complex adaptive systems and I couldn't stop thinking about John Stewart's concept of consequence capture from his book Evolution's Arrow which is required for full alignment and for free riders to not outcompete altruists.
-Also Stigmergy.

 SCREENSHOTS !!!